Buccal vs Intra Oral Massage

 The honest answer is yes and no.

-Both techniques involve working inside the mouth using gloves.
-But their purpose, outcomes, and who they are best suited for are quite different.
+Both techniques involve working inside the mouth using gloves, but their purpose, outcomes and who they are best suited for can be quite different.
 Understanding that difference matters, especially if you are dealing with pain rather than simply wanting your face to look fresher.

 Below is a clear breakdown so you can choose what your body actually needs, not just what is trending on social media.